unassert-js/rollup-plugin-unassert/README.md

 can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

-Also, thanks for Takuto Wada for https://github.com/unassert-js/unassertify , from which this project takes a lot of the code to wrap unassert.
+Also, thanks to Takuto Wada for https://github.com/unassert-js/unassertify, from which this project takes a lot of the code to wrap unassert.